Head of Data Governance

 Ideally, we want someone with:

-Hands-on solving problems.
+Practical hands-on solving skills.
 Not just strategic.

 Working in an ambiguous environment with a lack of data governance maturity.
-Nothing in place there currently.
+Nothing is in place there currently.

-Implementing data governance frameworks from scratch
+Previous experience implementing data governance frameworks from scratch

 Knowledge of DAMA Data Management Body of Knowledge